Load Balancing with Job-Size Testing: Performance Improvement or Degradation?: Introduction

 \item[ii)] a \emph{dispatching} (or load balancing) policy, which defines how jobs are dispatched to the $N$ servers. \end{itemize} To take into account the extra delay induced by the testing policy, we model the scheduler as an M/M/1 queue where the service times coincide with the testing times, and we will focus on testing policies that guarantee stability.
 Though the existing literature on load balancing is vast, our framework is the first to consider a load balancing system with testing policies in a stochastic and dynamic setting.

-Under a general assumption connecting the testing algorithm running time and the amount of revealed information (see Assumption~\ref{as2}), we analyze the resulting mean waiting time of jobs in two orthogonal limiting regimes: i) a limiting regime where the system size $N$ grows to infinity in proportion to the traffic demand while keeping the network load constant, and ii) a limiting regime where the coefficient of variation of job sizes grows to infinity.
+Under a general assumption connecting the testing algorithm running time and the amount of revealed information (see Assumption~\ref{as2}), we analyze the resulting mean waiting time of jobs in two orthogonal limiting regimes: i) a limiting regime where the system size $N$ grows to infinity in proportion to the traffic demand while keeping the network load constant, and ii) a limiting regime where the coefficient of variation of job sizes grow to infinity.
 Importantly, the amount of resources at the central scheduler does not scale in either case.
 These regimes, widely considered in queueing theory to approximate dynamics in the pre-limit, are justified because real HPC systems are large and because common empirical studies of computer systems show that realistic probability distributions of job sizes are heavy tailed; e.g., \cite[Chapter~9]{Feitelson} and \cite{MorDowney97,Crovella1998}.

 Our main results identify the conditions under which job-size testing is effective (or not) to improve the performance of a system that runs jobs untested.
+From a practical standpoint, here the idea is that a monitor runs in the background and makes decisions about testing times depending on the detected condition.
 Our findings show that these conditions strongly depend on the traffic conditions, system size and the coefficient of variation of job sizes, which implies that some attention should be paid when deploying a testing policy.
-To quickly summarize our results: \begin{itemize} \item In the large system limit ($N\to\infty$), we show that job-size testing is \emph{not} worth unless each job brings enough information that can be retrieved instantly \emph{and} the network load is sufficiently high; see Theorems~\ref{th:main} and~\ref{th:main2}.
+To quickly summarize our results: \begin{itemize} \item In the large system limit ($N\to\infty$), we show that job-size testing is \emph{not} worth unless each job brings enough information that can be retrieved instantly \emph{and} the network load is sufficiently high (Theorems~\ref{th:main} and~\ref{th:main2}).

-\item For any system size $N$, it is possible to design testing policies such that their performance benefit is arbitrarily large if and only if the job sizes are variable enough; see Section~\ref{sec:efficiency_jst}. \end{itemize}
+\item For any system size $N$, it is possible to design testing policies such that their performance benefit is arbitrarily large if and only if the job sizes are variable enough (Section~\ref{sec:efficiency_jst}). \end{itemize}